Camille Kostek Shows Off Toned Body In Blue String Bikini On Instagram

 As for her and Rob Gronkowski’s relationship, they are Instagram official.
 Kostek posted a photo with him on July 6 and captioned it, “My sweet boy.”

-They also went on vacation to Jamaica earlier this year to celebrate Gronkowski’s 29th birthday and she shared a couple a cute photo of the two of them looking fittingly tropical.
+They also went on vacation to Jamaica earlier this year to celebrate Gronkowski’s 29th birthday and she shared a cute photo of the two of them looking fittingly tropical.

 So it looks like their on again-off again relationship is back on for now.